AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 Format: `sell -n ITEM_NAME -q ITEM_QUANTITY`

 * Both flags `-n` and `-q` are mandatory.
-* The flag `-n` is used, meaning that the `item name` is used as an identifier to identify the item you wish to sell.
+* The flag `-n` is used, meaning that the `ITEM_NAME` is used as an identifier to identify the item you wish to sell.
 * The quantity given to this command represents the amount of item that you want to sell.
 This amount will be reduced from the existing quantity of the item in the inventory list.